ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Helpers should respond to the AggregateShareReq with the indicated error.

-First the Aggregator checks that the batch respects any "boundaries" determined by the query type.
+First the Aggregator checks that the batch respects any "boundaries" determined by the batch mode.
 These are described in the subsections below.
 If the boundary check fails, then the Aggregator MUST abort with an error of type "batchInvalid".

-Next, the Aggregator checks that batch contains a valid number of reports, as determined by the query type.
+Next, the Aggregator checks that batch contains a valid number of reports, as determined by the batch mode.
 If the size check fails, then Helpers MUST abort with an error of type "invalidBatchSize".
 Leaders SHOULD wait for more reports to be validated and try the collection job again later.